snaveerafrizvi/Unemployment-and-Crime-Final-Project/README.md

 The authors are students from the M.A Economics Program (Class of 2022) at the Graduate School of Arts and Sciences at New York University.

-This project was prepared for the Special Project in Economic Research as our Final Semester Thesis.
+This project was prepared for the Special Project in Economic Research as our Final Semester Thesis for Professor Michel Leonard.
-The aim of the course is to integrate material and tools that have been taught throughout the M.A. program in addressing applied economic and policy problems.
+The course aims to integrate material and tools taught throughout the M.A. program to address applied economic and policy problems.

 ## Project Overview and Business Understanding